Messaging Applicants with Team Engine

 Keeping up on unread messages and initial outreach will keep applicants engaged and help you get people in the door.

-On the messages tab, you'll see a layout similar to that on your phone.
+In the messages tab, you'll see a layout similar to that on your phone.
 However, instead of just a "send" button, you can choose what medium to send your note through - email or text.
 If by text, the message will come from a local number unique to that job.
-For, email the sender will be you or whichever user sent the message.
+For email, the sender will be you or whichever user sent the message.

 Just like you have seen on your phone, outgoing messages appear on the right-hand side of the screen, while incoming messages from applicants are on the left.
 In Team Engine, color indicates what type of message you are looking at.
-An orange message is sent by Team Engine automatically, while individual messages from an employer are blue.
+A light pink/red message is sent by Team Engine automatically, while individual messages from an employer are blue.
 Any messages from a candidate will be gray.

-Texting is a great way to reach candidates where they are.
-Team Engine texts applicants by default if they've asked to receive texts in the application.
-If not, they are emailed.
-Texting is a great way to reach candidates quickly because they are read quickly and allow quick back and forths.
+Texting is a great way to reach candidates wherever they are.
+Team Engine texts applicants by default if they've opted-in to receive texts during the application process.
+If not, they will be emailed.
+Texting is a great way to reach candidates quickly because they are immediately visible to the recipient and allow for quick back-and-forth conversations when needed.

 Previously, if an employer started a conversation over text that evolved into an email chain, there would be no way to see a full overview of the conversation.
 With our All-In-One platform, both text messages and emails will appear in the messages tab.
 Everyone on your team will be able to view and respond to any conversation, giving you extra capacity and avoiding confusion.